sodadata/docs/soda/quick-start-soda-sql.md

 ## Connect Soda SQL to the warehouse

-You can skip this section if you wish, as this tutorial uses a prepared YAML file that includes connection details to the demo warehouse.
 Though this tutorial uses PostgreSQL, there are many [install packages for Soda SQL]({% link soda-sql/installation.md %}#install) that correspond to different warehouse types.

 1. From your command-line interface, verify the installation of Soda SQL in the demo environment using the `soda` command.
 The CLI output appears as per the following.
 ```shell